How does ALTEN connect the real and virtual worlds for Industry 4.0 with low latency?

 integration

-Connecting the Real and Virtual Worlds for Industry 4.0
+Connecting the Real and Virtual Worlds with Low-Latency Digital Twins

 The Challenge